-- ATC Both a men's and women's single use restroom off of the hallway at the east end of the High Bay. - 2.
-Health Sciences Unmarked single use restroom on the first floor next to the Men's restroom.

-- 3. CAT No single use restroom. - 4.
+- ATC Both a men's and women's single use restroom off of the hallway at the east end of the High Bay. - Health Sciences Unmarked single use restroom on the first floor next to the Men's restroom. - 3.
+CAT No single use restroom. - 4.
 Career Services No single use restroom. - 5.
-IT 2 men and 1 women single use restrooms. - Campus Police No single use restroom. - Noble Russell One single use unisex restroom off of the dressing room off of the main TV suite. - CBIT Both men's and women's single use restrooms in the Mechanical Lab. - Testing Center/Adult Education No single use restroom. - 10.
-Energy Technology accessible, next to janitor's closet. - 11.
-Industrial Technology Aerospace wing one single use women's restroom in aerospace lab. - Machine Tool No single use restroom - 13.
-MSA One unmarked single use (Family) restroom off of 1st floor vending, accessible. - Chasteen Student Service Center No single use restroom. - 15.
-Harris Hall single use men's and women's bathrooms inside faculty suites on 1st and 2nd floor.
-No access code required for entry. - Maintenance One single use restroom. - 17.
-Wallace No single use restroom. - 18.
-Library Both men and women's single use restroom next to special collections and the emergency exit in the back of the left side of the library, accessible. - 19.
-Gym one single use bathroom next to women's locker room, K-122. - 20.
+IT 2 men and 1 women single use restrooms. - 6.
+Campus Police No single use restroom. - Noble Russell One single use unisex restroom off of the dressing room off of the main TV suite. - CBIT Both men's and women's single use restrooms in the Mechanical Lab. - Testing Center/Adult Education

+No single use restroom. - 10.
+Energy Technology accessible, next to janitor's closet. - Industrial Technology Aerospace wing - one single use women's restroom in aerospace lab. - 12.
+Machine Tool No single use restroom - MSA One unmarked single use (Family) restroom off of 1st floor vending, accessible. - Chasteen Student Service Center - No single use restroom.

+- Harris Hall single use men's and women's bathrooms inside faculty suites on 1st and 2nd floor.
+No access code required for entry. - 16.
+Maintenance One single use restroom. - 17.
+Wallace No single use restroom. - Library Both men and women's single use restroom next to special collections and the emergency exit in the back of the left side of the library, accessible. - Gym one single use bathroom next to women's locker room, K-122. - 20.
 Ball Field Concessions No single use restroom. - 21.
 ACA No single use restroom. - 22.
-Huntsville Two unmarked single use men's and women's restrooms on the main floor inside the staff mailroom/lounge.
+Huntsville Sparkman Hall: Two unmarked single use men's and women's restrooms on the main floor inside the staff mailroom/ lounge.
 See welcome center in lobby for access code.
 Two unmarked single use men's and women's single use restrooms on the lower level inside faculty lounge.
 See GED/Information office (room 62) for access code.
+There is also a single use restroom in the hallway of the Huntsville Advising center.